sigp/polkafuzz/README.md

 # ```polkafuzz_v1``` -  Differential Fuzzing with FFI Bindings

-A differential fuzzer of Polkadot implementations using libfuzzer and libafl.
+A differential fuzzer of Polkadot implementations using `libfuzzer` and `libafl`.
 It is developed in Rust (for ease of maintainability) and leverages Foreign Function Interfaces (FFI) bindings.

-By leveraging the latest update to the libfuzzer-sys and cargo_fuzz crates, this tool is able to write fuzz targets that take well-formed instances of custom types by deriving and implementing the Arbitrary trait, which allows us to create structured inputs from raw byte buffers.
+By leveraging the latest updates to the `libfuzzer-sys` and `cargo_fuzz` crates, this tool is able to write fuzz targets that take well-formed instances of custom types by deriving and implementing the `Arbitrary` trait, which allows us to create structured inputs from raw byte buffers.

 # ```reproducer``` Replaying Samples Across Implementations

-This tool is reporducing to crashes or some inputs for helping report writing.
+This tool can be used to reproduce crashes to help with debugging and triaging.

 ## Usage